 Table 7.2 through 7.4 below provide supply and demand projections through 2040 for normal year, single dry year, and multiple-dry-year conditions.
-Projections show that the District can reliably sustain demand for any of the aforementioned conditions.
+Surplus projections show that the District can reliably sustain demand for any of the aforementioned conditions.
 This is due mainly in part to the District's proactive commitment to developing and effectively managing its local groundwater resources, local interagency cooperation for water exchanges where practicable, increases in water-use efficiency, and transfer of potable agriculture and irrigation demand to recycled water sources.

-Table 7-2 Retail: Normal Year Supply and Demand Comparison ison 2025 2030 2035 2040 Supply totals (autofill from Table 6-9) 26,800 26,800 26,800 26,800 Demand totals (autofill from Table 4-3) 14,974 15,052 15,475 15,552 Difference 11,826 11,748 11,325 11,248 NOTES: NOTES:
+Table 7-2 Retail: Normal Year Supply and Demand Comparison 2025 2030 2035 2040 Supply totals (autofill from Table 6-9) 24,350 24,350 24,350 24,350 Demand totals (autofill from Table 4-3) 14,974 15,052 15,475 15,552 Difference 9,376 9,298 8,875 8,798 NOTES:

 Table 7-3 Retail: Single Dry Year Supply and Demand Comparison

 2025 2030 2035 2040

-Supply totals 26,800 26,800 26,800 26,800
+Supply totals 23,168 23,168 23,168 23,168

 Demand totals 14,974 15,052 15,475 15,552

-Difference 11,826 11,748 11,325 11,248
+Difference 8,194 8,116 7,693 7,616

-NOTES: NOTES:
+NOTES:

-Calleguas and Metropolitan both project 100-percent reliable supplies in future multiple-dry-year scenarios.
-Because Camrosa has more than sufficient supply to meet normal demands, and especially as the five-year increments of the planning horizon are met and more and more local resources come online, demand is kept constant over the course of the multiple-dry-year scenarios.
+Calleguas and Metropolitan both project 100-percent reliable supplies in future multiple-dry-year scenarios, but given the reductions Camrosa has seen during the 2015 drought from its wholesalers, Camrosa has determined to work into its projections a reduction in imported water reliability after the second year of drought; considering that Camrosa's demands were approximately 70 percent of the District's 7,900 AFY goal allocation from Calleguas, third-year projections in the multiple-dry-year scenario are reduced by 30 percent.
+Because Camrosa has more than sufficient supply to meet normal demands, even with reductions in imported water, and especially as the five-year increments of the planning horizon are met and more and more local resources come online, demand is kept constant over the course of the multiple-dry-year scenarios.
 Reductions in urban potable water use within the District resulting from Governor Brown's Executive Orders B-29-15 and 8-36-15 are expected to continue once the new Water Use Objectives required by the 2018 Water Conservation and Drought Planning Act are established in 2023.

 Being as it is unknown how severe multiple years of drought may be in the future, or what any future regulations will in fact look like, Camrosa prefers to project demands in accordance with its philosophy of self-reliance, and assume that the work that has been done towards that end would provide our customers the opportunity to continue availing themselves of the resource they have invested in stabilizing over the course of many years.
+Modest decreases in recycled water (assuming reduced flows at wastewater treatment plants due to voluntary customer conservation) account for supply reductions between the first and second year, and contribute to third-year, fourth-year, and fifth-year reductions.